 If you’re a tree person, the University of Illinois is a great place to be!
 Illinois has been a registered Tree Campus USA since 2015.
 We’re also home to the largest Yellowwood in the state, which you can find just north of Lincoln Avenue Residence Hall.

-In April, the Horticulture Club hosted a Tree Walk as part of Earth Weekend and the University of Illinois’s Arbor Day Celebration.
-This summer, get out there and enjoy the beautiful trees that campus has to offer!
+In April, the Horticulture Club hosted a Tree Walk as part of Earth Month and the University of Illinois’s Arbor Day Celebration.
+Now the Horticulture Club is hosting the same Tree Walk as a part of Fall ’19 Sustainability Week.
+Get out there and enjoy the beautiful trees that campus has to offer!

 Here is iSEE’s top 5 list of must-see trees:

 1. American sycamore

 Botanical name: Platanus occidentalis